REALWorld Law

 Breach of this duty includes the use of materials containing patent defects.
 There is also an implied warranty that the contractor will use materials that are reasonably fit for the purpose for which they are to be used (whether or not that is a purpose for which the materials are commonly supplied) and of good quality.
 If a contract is silent in relation to liability for design, there is an implied term that the services will be carried out with reasonable skill and care.
 The burden of proof falls on the party claiming that the supplier of the service (design and build contractor, design sub-contractor or consultant) has failed to use reasonable skill and care.
 These terms will be implied only if the contract is silent on the issues; express terms are required to displace the implication of these terms.

-Note that should the building works involve the utilization of reinforced concrete, the law provides that the designer must submit to the competent public authorities, prior to the commencement of the relevant works, the technical details of the reinforced concrete portions of the building works and that the final testing of the reinforced concrete structures shall be carried out by the Civil Engineering Corps (Genio Civile).
+Note that should the building works involve the utilization of reinforced concrete, the law provides that the designer must submit to the competent public authorities, prior to the commencement of the relevant works, the technical details of the reinforced concrete portions of the building works and that the final testing of the reinforced concrete structures shall be carried out.

 Japan